-So most items remains the same, except we have one more queque added on tap and the vRouter interface to which it attaches, correspondingly, one core is allocated to serve this new queue.
-Before this new queue was created we already know that each of our lcores is serving same amount of queues, therefore as a "tie breaker", which we’ve mentioned when we introduce dpdkinfo -c previously, the first forwarding lcore, lcore#10 with our notation, is allocated for the new queue.
+So most items remain the same, except we have one more queue added on tap and the vRouter interface to which it attaches, correspondingly, one core is allocated to serve this new queue.
+Before this new queue was created we already knew that each of our lcores is serving the same amount of queues, therefore as a tie breaker, which we’ve mentioned when we introduced dpdkinfo -c previously, the first forwarding lcore, lcore#10 with our notation, is allocated for the new queue.

 Let’s check the traffic distribution between lcores with multiple queues on VM tap interface: